Learning To Play Cello:

 - If you have a choice, use an Internet Service Provider offering dedicated

-- Such as DSL from a telephone company
+- Such as DSL/ADSL/VDSL from a company that historically offered wire-line

-- (rather than Internet service from cable TV provider which is typically
+- Avoid Internet service from a traditional cable TV provider which is

 - Dedicated bandwidth beats bursting for consistent, sustained throughput